Muzammil-Bilwani/quiz-web/README.md

-# Autograding: JS test
+# JS test

-This example project is written in Node, and tested with Jest.

-### The assignment

-The tests are failing right now because we're not returning the correct string.
-Fixing this up will make the tests green.
+This is a simple test to see if you can write a function that returns a string.

 ### Setup command